Pol Pot: Reception and legacy

+Pol Pot is widely regarded as one of the most brutal despots in modern history, with his regime overseeing mass atrocities that became synonymous with genocide and repression.
+At the same time, some view him as a revolutionary and transformational figure, seeking to reshape Cambodian society through radical means.
 Chandler described Pol Pot as one of "the visionary leaders of Cambodian history" for his attempts to radically transform the country.
 By 1979, his name was internationally recognised as a byword for mass killings and chaos.
 In its obituary notice for Pol Pot, The New York Times referred to him as the creator of "one of the 20th century's most brutal and radical regimes".

 Both the BBC News and Time magazine blamed his government for "one of the worst mass killings of the 20th century".
 In 2009, Deutsche Welle described Pol Pot's government as having initiated one of the "world's most infamous political experiments", while Short referred to the Khmer Rouge as "the most radical revolutionary movement of modern times".
 Writing for the U.S. socialist magazine Jacobin in 2019, the Dutch socialist Alex de Jong characterised Pol Pot's government as a "genocidal regime" and noted that the name of the Khmer Rouge had become "synonymous with murder and repression".
 Many Cambodians who lived through his administration later referred to it as samai a-Pot ("the era of the contemptible Pot").

 The idea that the deaths which occurred under Pol Pot's government should be considered genocide was first put forward by the Vietnamese government in 1979 after the revelations of the killings committed at Tuol Sleng prison.
 The Vietnamese-backed PRK administration swiftly opened the prison to visitors as the "Genocide Museum".
-Short argued that while Pol Pot's administration was clearly responsible for crimes against humanity, it was misleading to accuse it of genocide because it never sought to eradicate an entire population.